 There are handy announcements that alert passengers to when the tram is about to leave the Free Tram Zone, so you won’t accidentally go into the areas of the city where payment (and a myki card) is required.

-4. City Circle tram
+4. Take a tour on the City Circle tram

 There’s onboard commentary that provides background information about important Melbourne attractions and landmarks.
 The tram passes Melbourne sights like the State Library Victoria, Parliament House, Federation Square and the Melbourne Museum.

-5. State Library Victoria
+5. Chill out in the State Library Victoria

 One of the grandest buildings in Melbourne, the State Library is more than just a library.
-Here you’ll find books (obviously), but also Ned Kelly’s armour, famous Australian artworks and exhibitions about Melbourne and Victoria.
+Here you’ll find not only books (obviously), but also Ned Kelly’s armour, famous Australian artworks and exhibitions about Melbourne and Victoria.

 It’s free to enter the library and wander around.
 Make sure you stop in at the recently reopened Queen’s Hall and the La Trobe Reading Room (go up the stairs so you can see this domed room from above).